 Oversees and Coordinates training, administrative, and logistical support across all Transportation School locations.
-Consists of two offices: Principal Office at Fort Lee, VA and a cell at Joint Base Langley-Eustis, VA, supporting the Maritime and Intermodal Training Department (MITD)
+Consists of two offices: Principal Office at Fort Gregg-Adams, VA and a cell at Joint Base Langley-Eustis, VA, supporting the Maritime and Intermodal Training Department (MITD)

 Responsible for all Active and Reserve (USAR & ARNG) Component individual (MOS) training development (TD) products (Resident/Distance Learning (DL), Functional Courses) and associated training materials, in support of the Transportation Corps School (TCS) institutional training requirements (to include Reserve Training Sites & FORSCOM Troop Schools) and Operational Force MOS Training Support Packages (as required).